EU taxonomy

 Principles for financial reporting according to the EU taxonomy

-The proportion of our operations that is environmentally sustainable according to the EU Taxonomy Regulation is reported via three financial ratios, which indicate the percentage of turnover, operating expenditure (OpEx) and capital expenditure (CapEx) that is taxonomy-aligned.
+The proportion of our operations that is environmentally sustainable according to the EU Taxonomy Regulation is reported via three financial ratios, which indicate the percentage of turnover, capital expenditure (CapEx) and operating expenditure (OpEx) that is taxonomy-aligned.

 KPI Total,